durirot/MARIE/README.md

 A MARIE virtual machine

+# Usage

+marievm [command] [input] -o [output]
+- assemble  (assembles to an output file in big endian)
+- exec-bin  (execs a big endian binary file)
+- exec-file (execs a file that has not been assembled yet)

+# Building

-has various presets that can be used with cmake --preset=config
+Can be built with various presets that can be used with cmake --preset=config for example:
-example:

 cmake --preset=linux-clang-debug &&
 ninja -C build/debug

-# package manager
-using cpm as a package manager

-# clang format/tidy
-copied the clang format and tidy files from lefticus's cmake preset github page, made some slight modifications like tab sizes